 Sequence Options

 The Sequence Options dialog serves for defining the sequence parameters.
-It can be opened using the icon or the Sequence - Sequence command of the Sequence window.
+It can be opened using the icon or the Sequence - Sequence Options command of the Sequence window.

 Sequence Options